stevelonny/labsimnum/README.md

 Once finished, `cmake` will have configured the necessary `Makefile` for each exercise.
 The codes can now be compiled and run.
 Navigate to the desidered exercise's folder (inside the `build` directory) or compile all of the targets by running in the `build` directory.

-The data generated will be store  in a direcotry called `data`.
+The data generated will be stored in a direcotry called `data`.
 Create such directory in the root of the project.
 The Jupyter notebooks will use this folder for the data analysis.

 ### Usage